tireub/Chromaffin/README.md

 #### Features to be added:
 * Several functions of data export from the matplotlib graphs obtained in the statistics thumbnail.
 * Ability to export the statistics data in other forms than graphs (raw data, raw data per cell, etc.) to be able to create custom graphs for publications.
+* Delete cell from database (and/or recalculate MSD)

 #### Display improvements
 * Ability to zoom on a single graph in the 9quadrants view